PAF Base M.M. Alam

-PAF Base M.M.
+Pakistan Air Force Base M.M.
 Alam (IATA: MWD, ICAO: OPMI) is a Pakistan Air Force airbase located at Mianwali, in the Punjab province of Pakistan.
-The base is named after Muhammad Mahmood Alam.
+The base was renamed in 2014 after Pakistani fighter pilot Muhammad Mahmood Alam.
+It was previously known as PAF Base Mianwali.

 History

+The base was originally named RAF Mianwali and was home to the following squadrons: